 The key metrics include the number of prototypes developed, products commercialized, number of students engaged, job creation, and job projections by Industry Partners.

-The funding agency has specified the reporting requirements for SONAMI project.
-Some of the key points are described below.
+The reporting requirements for the SONAMI project has been specified by FedDev.

 HOW WILL PROJECT PROGRESS BE MEASURED AND EVALUATED BY THE FUNDING AGENCY?
 HOW OFTEN WILL SHERIDAN REACH OUT TO YOU TO GATHER INFORMATION FOR THE FUNDING AGENCY?